 Day 16: Wash Bedding

-Wash all bedding that includes bed sheets, pillowcases, comforter, mattress covers, duvet covers, blankets, etc.
+Wash all bedding that includes bed sheets, pillowcases, comforters, mattress covers, duvet covers, blankets, etc.

 Read the product care instructions before washing your pillows.